dotnet/EntityFramework.Docs/docs/getting-started/full-dotnet.rst

 To use EF7 you install the package for the database provider(s) you want to target.
 This walkthrough uses SQL Server.
 For a list of available providers see :doc:`/providers/index`.

 * :menuselection:`Tools --> NuGet Package Manager --> Package Manager Console`
+* Prior to installation:
+* Either, ensure Package source is set to nuget.org:
+* :menuselection:`Tools --> NuGet Package Manager --> Package Manager Settings --> Package Sources`
+* Check the box for nuget.org
+* :menuselection:`Package Manager Console --> Package source: --> nuget.org`
+* Or, Append to the end of the command ``-Source nuget.org``

 * Run ``Install-Package EntityFramework.SqlServer –Pre``

 Later in this walkthrough we will also be using some Entity Framework commands to maintain the database.
 So we will install the commands package as well.